tonyabdo/tonyabdo.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-<a href='https://www.cvrobots.com/'>FRC Engineering Mentor</a> and tutor with a passion for intersection of software and hardware
+Engineer at stealth robotics start-up and <a href='https://www.cvrobots.com/'>FRC Engineering Mentor</a> with a passion for the intersection of software and hardware.

 Welcome to my corner of the Internet!
 I created this site to share all my interests, both technical and not technical.